 Dating back almost 200 years, the Prado Museum, officially known as Museo Nacional del Prado, is the main national art museum in Spain.
 Set in a gorgeous building designed by architect Juan de Villanueva in 1785, the museum is home to more than 2,300 paintings, aside from sculptures, prints, and drawings.

-Prado Museum is one of the most thorough art museums in Europe, and it’s worth visiting if you’d like to get face to face with masterpieces by Picasso, Velázquez, Goya, and El Greco.
+Prado is one of the most thorough art museums in Europe, and it’s worth visiting if you’d like to catch a glimpse of masterpieces by Picasso, Velázquez, Goya, and El Greco.

 The Great Mosque of Cordoba, Cordoba